Clud7/sernet-samba/README.md

 ## Part 6 Configure WinBind and NTP (Chrony as NTP server).
 - Install BIND DNS Server with command `yum install bind`
+> Do not edit your named server.
+Just install the bind.

 ## Part 7 JOIN Existed Domain